This is a work in progress to support plug+play of SDL GameControllers.

 For the GUID you need to include the vendor and product ID of the new device.

-This should rarely be necessary, so first check if the device is in the list and check how it is working here:
+Adding new devices should rarely be necessary, so first check if the device is in the list and test how it is working here:

 Things that could be improved or added: